-Last week I hit 1 million views on my flickr!
+Last week I hit 1 million views on my Flickr!
 I can’t quite comprehend the enormity of that number….a lot of people doing a lot of looking!

-every one for coming to visit and for all the encouragement over the last 4 years.
+Thanks to every one for coming to visit and for all the encouragement over the last 4 years.
 There is no doubt that I would not have sketched as much or have developed my skills as much without the encouragement and inspiration that I have gotten online!